Erin Alamed: Director of Volunteer & Community Outreach

 Samuel Mathewes Clark: Customer Care Manager

-Clark comes to HSCC with a diverse background in guest service and animal care.
-After attending Louisiana Tech University, Clark began his guest service career as an Entertainment Manager at Walt Disney World.
+Sam comes to HSCC with a diverse background in guest service and animal care.
+After attending Louisiana Tech University, Sam began his guest service career as an Entertainment Manager at Walt Disney World.
 After a stint in Los Angeles working on various film and TV productions, he decided to go back to school to become a certified Veterinary Assistant and Animal Care Attendant.
-He and his husband moved to Vermont where Clark worked for 5 years at the second largest humane society in New Hampshire - the Monadnock Humane Society.
-They finally decided to move to Burlington with their rescue basset, Thunder (who has since passed).
-Clark missed the rewards of shelter life and found his way to HSCC where he is excited to join the team and advocate for the homeless animals of our area.
-Clark enjoys spending time with friends, family, his husband and newly adopted cat from HSCC, Beignet.
+He and his husband moved to Vermont where Sam worked for 5 years at the second largest humane society in New Hampshire - the Monadnock Humane Society.
+They missed city living and finally decided to move to Burlington.
+Sam missed the rewards of shelter life and found his way to HSCC where he is excited to join the team and advocate for the homeless animals of our area.
+Sam enjoys spending time with friends, family, his husband and newly adopted cat from HSCC, Cooper.

 Mike Miceli: Building Maintenance and Repairman